Eaton Rapids Public Records Directory

 Criminal Records

-The criminal records system in Eaton County encompasses various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
+The criminal records system in Eaton County covers various types of records, including felony, misdemeanor, traffic violations, and the sex offender registry.
 The Eaton County Sheriff's Office, local police departments, and the Michigan State Police maintain these records.
 Residents can conduct background checks through the Michigan State Police's Internet Criminal History Access Tool (ICHAT), which provides access to public criminal records.
 The Michigan Bureau of Investigation offers additional resources for background checks and criminal history information.

 Public Records Access

-The Eaton Rapids City Clerk's office (https://cityofeatonrapids.com/?page_id=467) serves as the primary repository for numerous public records within the city.
+The Eaton Rapids City Clerk's office (https://cityofeatonrapids.com/?page_id=467) is the primary repository for numerous public records within the city.
 Birth, death, and marriage certificates are maintained there, along with property records, council meeting minutes, and other municipal documents.
 Residents seeking these records can visit the clerk's office directly or submit requests online or by mail, making access straightforward for those who need official documentation.

 Vital Records

 The Eaton Rapids Police Department (https://cityofeatonrapids.com/?page_id=471) maintains records related to public safety, including incident reports, arrest records, and 911 call logs.
-Individuals seeking access to these records can submit requests directly to the department or utilize the Michigan State Police's Criminal Records Search and Depository (https://www.michigan.gov/msp/services/chr).
+Individuals seeking access to these records can submit requests directly to the department or use the Michigan State Police's Criminal Records Search and Depository (https://www.michigan.gov/msp/services/chr).

 Business & Licensing Records